 “You may be filled” means to be complete, whole, to be satisfied.1 To experience perfect joy.2

-“With all fullness of God” means the full contents of God.1 What are those contents?
+“With all fullness of God” means the full contents of what God is.1 What are those contents?

-Paul says in 3:8 he will preach “the unsearchable riches of Christ” and in 3:10 Paul describes those riches as “the manifold wisdom of God.”
-The contents that God will fill us with is the manifold wisdom of God.
+In Ephesians 3:8, Paul writes that he will preach, “the unsearchable riches of Christ.”
+In 3:10 Paul describes those riches as “the manifold wisdom of God.”
+The contents that God will fill us with is the “manifold wisdom of God”.

 Manifold Wisdom

-“Wisdom” is defined as the right application of knowledge which resides in the mind.1 In this case it would be the full contents in God’s mind—known and unknown—which the Bible calls “the fullness of God.”
+“Wisdom” is defined as the right application of knowledge which resides in the mind.1 In this case it will be the full contents in God’s mind—known and unknown—which the Bible calls “the fullness of God.”
+That is the kind of wisdom we are talking about.
+The wisdom in God’s mind.

 Our Future with God

-Summarizing Paul’s statement “that you may be filled with all fullness of God” from what we learned above, I restate it as:
+Summarizing Paul’s statement, “that you may be filled with all fullness of God,” I will restate:

 We shall experience the joy of feeling complete and satisfied when God fills us with all his wisdom.

-We will be the living embodiment of that statement, each and every one of us in Christ.
-We will be filled with God’s wisdom.
+We will be the living embodiment of that statement!
 His wisdom will enter our minds.
-We will have God’s mind in our mind!
+Each and every one of us in Christ will be filled with God’s wisdom.
+We will have God’s mind in our mind.
+Which means, all that his mind knows we will have access to as well.

 That is the pinnacle of the Gospel of God which Paul preaches.
 That is the endpoint where our faith in Jesus is taking us.
 God will fill believer’s in Jesus with his wisdom.
 That experience will give us great joy and satisfaction.
-We shall be complete as human beings when we are filled with this fullness, the wisdom of God.
+We shall be “complete” human beings when we are filled with God’s fullness, also called, the wisdom of God.

-It is hard to wrap our minds around that kind of a future waiting for us, but that’s what Paul says is going to take place.
-The Bible says we will experience that kind of a life in a place called new Jerusalem.
+It is hard to wrap our minds around that kind of a future waiting for us, but that is what Paul says is going to take place.
+The Bible says we will experience that kind of a life in a place called New Jerusalem (see Revelation 3:12; chap.
+21, 22).

 With that in mind, onto the name Jerusalem.